 Hidden behind a far curtain, all that I have witnessed amazes me.
 Never before has anything affected me so.
 How could I know his thoughts, how could I feel his feelings, experience each moment as though I am he!
 The answers to these questions are greater than I am, but I am willing to explore them.

 Leaning on my broom, as the writer continues to sob, tears well in my eyes.
-In secret, I cry for his happiness.
+Secretly, I cry for his happiness.

 Copyright © 2002 Delbert H. Rhodes